-Washington Department of Fish and Wildlife maps of the areas neighboring the 4 roads proposed to be closed to d.
+Washington Department of Fish and Wildlife maps of the areas neighboring the 4 roads proposed to be closed to WATV use show sharp tail grouse, mule deer, and golden eagle habitat.

+d.
 Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: